Chair of the Board of Trustees

 Mary generously applies her skills by volunteering as a tutor and sometimes runs IT courses at the Abbey Centre to help older members to develop basic IT skills.
 She works to be the ‘voice’ of older members and act as a visible and accessible trustee.

-Richard is a local resident who joined the board in February 2015.
+Richard joined the Board of Trustees in February 2015.

-He began his career in investment banking before moving to an investment management role at a large London charity in 2011, where he continues to work.
+He began his professional career in investment banking in 2007 before transitioning to investment management four years later.
+He is currently a portfolio manager in the multi-asset team of a UK insurer.
 He brings a broad range of experience from across the financial sector.

 Dom Gilchrist has been a trustee since April 2019.